ajaxxxxxxxx/ajaxxxxxxxx.github.io/index.md

 ![image](https://user-images.githubusercontent.com/112358568/210428921-904333d6-8ead-4a71-9762-8ee4a26bb83c.png)

 ### **Developer:** SexyThighs
 - One of the first members of the original staff team, Thighs has been instrumental in our bug testing and problem solving departments.
+Primarily functioning as QA, Sexythighs ensures all changes made to our lists are functional and that the list does not contain any game breaking issues

 ### **Developer:** Camboi
-- The newest addition to our team, Cam is the main developer and maintainer for our Xedit patch which has fixed a heap of discrepancies and bugs in the mod list
+- Cam is the main developer and maintainer for our Xedit patch which has fixed a heap of discrepancies and bugs in the mod list.
+In addition, he works hand in hand with our lead developer to ensure that issues are not present with large changes to the list and has a direct hand in list development and maintenance.

 ### **Helpers:** Clayby & Oatasaurus Rex
 - These are our bread and butter.
 While we try to make things work properly, these are the individuals who dedicates their free time to ensuring those with any troubleshooting/in game issues can have expedient assistance and hopefully get things resolved.
 In addition to this, they are also essential in both the bug & general gameplay testing departments.